xigxog/kubefox/docs/quickstart.md

     Go to the [GitHub release page](https://github.com/xigxog/fox/releases) and download the latest Fox binary for your OS.

+## Deploy

-To begin, create a new directory and use Fox to initialize the `hello-world` app.
+Awesome!
+You're all set to start the KubeFox Platform on the your newly created cluster and deploy your first KubeFox App.
+To begin, create a new directory and use Fox to initialize the `hello-world` App.
 Run all subsequent commands from this directory.
 The environment variable `FOX_INFO` tells Fox to to provide additional output about what is going on.
-Employ the `--quickstart` flag to use defaults and create a KubeFox platform named `demo` in the `kubefox-demo` namespace.
+Employ the `--quickstart` flag to use defaults and create a KubeFox Platform named `demo` in the `kubefox-demo` Namespace.

-???
-"Remote Registry Note"

-    If you are using a remote registry, please ensure the following environment variables are set before running the quickstart: `FOX_REGISTRY_ADDRESS`, `FOX_REGISTRY_TOKEN`, and `FOX_REGISTRY_USERNAME`.
-If you setup the Azure Container Registry as a part of this quickstart, these variables will already be set.

 ```{ .shell .copy }
 export FOX_INFO=true && \